Story behind this incredible Concorde photo

 I'd only recently been hired by an agency called South West News Service, which supplies images and reports from the southwest of England to national UK and international media.
 When the Concorde job came up, I simply put my name down for it.

-The only thing my boss really said to me was just, 'don't f**** this up.'
+The only thing my boss really said to me was just, "don't f*** this up."

 3,000 feet in the air

-Louis Whyld in 2003, the year he photographed the Concorde.
-This photograph was taken on his first ever attempt at aerial photography.
+Lewis Whyld in 2003, the year he photographed the Concorde.
+This photograph was taken on his first-ever attempt at aerial photography.
 He was in a plane with his friend, who was training to fly at the time.

 Courtesy Lewis Whyld